Zarr Writer

 sample_rateDoubleRecommendedSampling rate in samples per second.

 time_unitStringNoUnit of the data block timestamps.
+Persisted on the timestamps array.

-data_unitStringNoUnit of the signal block values.
+data_unitStringNoUnit of the signal block values after the affine transform below.